threegold116/Tool-Star-OCT/README.md

         model_name = "Qwen2.5-72B-Instruct"
     ...
 ```

 Replace `api_base_url` with the API_URL of your deployed model.

-Then, run the following code:
+Then, run the following command:

 ```bash
 cd evaluation
 python evaluate/scripts/evaluate.py \